Logiqx/gps-wizard/docs/gpx/advice.md

 ## GPS Exchange Format (GPX) - Advice

+Date created: 17 Nov 2023

+Date updated: 18 Jul 2024

 ### Readers

-The following sections are to provide guidance for GPX readers.
+The following sections are to provide guidance for software that is importing GPX files.

 Common elements such as speed, course, and heartrate may be represented in a number of different ways.